wheatevo/wslroutesvc/README.md

 .\wslroutesvc.exe install
 ```

-After installing the service, start it and set it to automatic within services.msc or enable/start it on the command line.
+This command will start the service and set it to automatic startup.